apache/mxnet/example/gluon/house_prices/README.md

 # House Prices: Advanced Regression Techniques

-This example shows how to predict house prices and it is based on the following Kaggle challenge https://www.kaggle.com/c/house-prices-advanced-regression-techniques#description
+This example shows how to predict house prices and it is based on the [House Price Kaggle challenge](https://www.kaggle.com/c/house-prices-advanced-regression-techniques#description)

 First you need to download train and test data set from here:
 ```